mdz48/vara/frontend/README.md

 };
 ```

-Then, yo have to go to the file: src/app.tsx
+Then, you have to go to the file: src/app.tsx

 In the lines 17 to 21 you can set your contract id and IDL, it will looks like this: